vitorpp10/python-projects/python_basics/OOP_projects/bank_simulator_PT-BR/README.md

 ## Goal

-These mini-projects represent my **Phase 1 of learning Python** — a stage focused on logic, algorithms, and real-world problem-solving.
+These mini-projects represent my **basics of learning Python** — a stage focused on logic, algorithms, and real-world problem-solving.
 Each one is a step toward becoming a **proficient and creative Python developer**.